In PowerPoint, YouTube videos are the only online videos you can insert at this time.

 If you'd like to always have the latest version of Office, you can become an Office 365 subscriber.
 Click to try or buy and to compare a subscription versus a one-time purchase.

-PowerPoint uses the video-playing technology in Internet Explorer to make it possible to play a video that's embedded on a slide.
+PowerPoint requires the video-playing technology in Internet Explorer to play an online video that's embedded on a slide.